Signs of Secure Attachment Style In Toddlers & Young Children

 Seeking Outside Support

 Lastly, seeking outside support can be beneficial, especially for children with attention disorders or mental health issues.
 This may include therapy and counseling or medication.
 In the case of ADHD or anxiety, many prescribed medications come with undesirable side effects like stomach upset, sleepiness, or appetite changes, however other alternative non-prescription options can also offer relief.
-One such option is the homeopathic medication Brillia, which is specifically targeted to reduce anxiety, stress, and irritability while improving focus and clarity.
+One such option is the homeopathic medication Brillia, which is specifically targeted to reduce anxiety, stress, inattention, and irritability while improving focus and clarity.
 The active ingredient in Brillia consists of antibodies to the S100B protein, which is a key regulator of various different intracellular and extracellular brain processes.
 Brillia works by attaching to this protein and reducing symptoms of ADHD and anxiety without any harmful side effects.

 Unlike prescription medications often prescribed for anxiety or ADHD, Brillia has no contraindications with any other supplements or medications (Rx or non-prescription).
-It is also safe for children five and older as well as adults.
+It is also safe for children and teens five and older as well as adults.
 Brillia works best when combined with healthy lifestyle habits outlined in our 5-Pillar approach, which consists of a healthy diet, adequate sleep, controlled screen time, and mindfulness practices.
-Learn more about how Brillia works and find more resources about connecting with your child and giving them the support they need at the Brillia blog.
+Learn more about how Brillia works and find more resources about connecting with your child at the Brillia(nce) Resource Center.

 Get a whole bunch of support right in your inbox.